Guy Tachard: First embassy to Siam (1685)

 Tachard was sent in 1685 with five other Jesuits under Superior Jean de Fontaney, on a first French embassy to Siam led by Chevalier de Chaumont and François-Timoléon de Choisy, and accompanied by Claude de Forbin.
 The objective of the Jesuits was to complete a scientific expedition to the Indies and China.
 Enticed by the Greek Constantine Phaulkon, he returned to France to suggest an alliance with the king of Siam Narai to Louis XIV.

 The five other Jesuits Fathers continued to China where they arrived in February 1688: Jean de Fontaney (1643–1710), Joachim Bouvet (1656–1730), Jean-François Gerbillon (1654–1707), Louis Le Comte (1655–1728) and Claude de Visdelou (1656–1737).

 The two ships of the embassy returned to France with a Siamese embassy on board, led by the Siamese ambassador Kosa Pan, who was bringing a proposal for an eternal alliance between France and Siam.
 The embassy stayed in France from June 1686 to March 1687.

 Second embassy to Siam (1687)

 A second embassy to Siam was sent in March 1687. organized by Colbert, of which Tachard was part again.
 The embassy consisted in five warships, led by General Desfarges, and was bringing the Siamese embassy home.

 The mission was led by Simon de la Loubère and Claude Céberet du Boullay, director of the French East India Company.
 A young Jesuit had been brought by Tachard: the future composer André Cardinal Destouches.
 However, apart from the reaffirmation of the 1685 commercial treaty, the mission achieved little else.
-The disambarkment of French troops in Bangkok and Mergui led to strong nationalistic movements in Siam directed by Phra Petratcha and ultimately resulted in the 1688 Siamese revolution in which king Narai died, Phaulkon was executed, and Phra Petratcha became king.
-Desfarges negotiated to return with his men to Pondicherry.
-In the later part of 1689, Desfarges captured the island of Phuket in an attempt to restore French control.